howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 </Instruction>

 Now, the `makeSchema` function in `schema.ts` will pick up on the new `User` type automatically.
-If your server is running in `dev` mode, your `schema.graphql` should be immidiately updated with the `User` type.
+If your server is running in `dev` mode, your `schema.graphql` should be immediately updated with the `User` type.
 You can also run `npm run generate` at any time to do this.
 This is what the type should look like:

 ```graphql(path="../hackernews-typescript/schema.graphql"&nocopy)
 type User {